awilmes/awilmes-pysftp/README.md

 ## Setup

+### Task Scheduler

 On Windows, use Task Scheduler to create a trigger for the script.
 The trigger action should call "pysftp", the main Python file in this project.

-Fill the *client*, *server*, and *smtp* fields in the config.toml file, remembering to use double-backslashes (`\\`) for Windows file paths.
+### Email

 The config.toml file is pre-configured to use a Gmail account.
 In order for this feature to work properly, the Gmail account must have an associated App password.
 App password's can only be created for Gmail account's that have 2FA enabled.

 [Help with App Passwords](https://support.google.com/accounts/answer/185833?hl=en/)

 ### Config.toml

+Fill the *client*, *server*, and *smtp* fields in the config.toml file, remembering to use double-backslashes (`\\`) for Windows file paths.

-The **config.toml** file is the only file that requires manipulation by the user.
+The config.toml[^2] file is the *only* file that requires manipulation by the user.
 The following is an overview of the config parameters:
+[^2]: The *.toml* extension indicates a TOML file.
+TOML files are parsed using the [tomlib](https://docs.python.org/3.11/library/tomllib.html) module, which is included in the standard Python library beginning with Python version 3.11.

 #### [client]